Arghajit47/playwright-pulse/README.md

 **Explanation:**

 *   `outputDir` in the main `defineConfig`: This is where Playwright stores its own artifacts like traces and screenshots.
-*   `outputDir` inside the `playwright-pulse-reporter` options: This tells *our reporter* where to save the final `playwright-pulse-report.json`.
+*   `outputDir` inside the `@arghajit/playwright-pulse-reporter` options: This tells *our reporter* where to save the final `playwright-pulse-report.json`.
 Using a dedicated directory like `pulse-report-output` is **required** for the reporter and static report generation to work correctly.

 ### 3. Run Your Tests